apoque96/apoque96/README.md

 ### Soy tonto
 <p>Estudiante de Universidad Rafael Landivar
-<p>Ingeniería en Informática y Sistemas primer año
+<p>Ingeniería en Informática y Sistemas segundo año

 <!--
 **apoque96/apoque96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.